 The NLRHA is aware of the need to substantially rehabilitate and reconstruct its housing stock.
-The older stock is obsolete and some is located in environmentally unattractive areas.
-NLRHA will take part in the Rental Assistance Demonstration (RAD) program that will allow for the new construction and redevelopment of its entire portfolio and address the \$90 million in needed upgrades and modernization.
+NLRHA will take part in the Rental Assistance Demonstration (RAD) and SAC's Section 18 program, which will allow for new construction and redevelopment of its entire portfolio and address \$90 million in needed upgrades and modernization.